 When a tuple is a subject-verb-object, an inverse tuple may be generated.
-For example, if we have fact tuples such as “Maryland is a state in the United States of America,” and “California is a state in the United States of America,” we may generate inverse tuples such as “The United States of America has a state named Maryland,” and “The United States of America has a state named California.”
+For example, if we have fact tuples such as “Maryland is a state in the United States of America,” and “California is a state in the United States of America.”
+From those we may generate inverse tuples such as “The United States of America has a state named Maryland,” and “The United States of America has a state named California.”

 Sometimes tuples may be from one source.
 They can conflict when they are from another source.
 An example might be the recent trade deadline in Major League Baseball, where the right fielder Yasul Puig was traded from the Cincinnati Reds to the Cleveland Indians.
 The tuple “Yasul Puig plays for the Cincinnati Reds” conflicts with the tuple “The Cleveland Indians have a player named Yasul Puig.”
 One of those tuples may be discarded during the knowledge graph reconciliation.

 There is a reliability threshold for tuples.
 Tuples that don’t meet the threshold may be discarded as having insufficient evidence.
-For instance, a tuple from one source may not be considered reliable and may be discarded.
-Likewise, if there are three sources for a tuple from the same domain, that may also be considered insufficient evidence, and that tuple may be discarded.
+For instance, a tuple from one source may not be reliable and may be discarded.
+Likewise, if there are three sources for a tuple from the same domain, that may also be insufficient evidence.
+If so, that tuple may be discarded.

 Advantages of the Google Knowledge Graph Reconciliation Patent Process

 - A data graph may be extended more quickly by identifying entities in documents and facts about the entities

 - The entities and facts may be of a high quality due to the corroborative nature of the graph reconciliation process

 - The identified entities may be from news sources to more identify new entities to add them to the data graph

-- Potential new entities and their facts may be identified from thousands or hundreds of thousands of sources, providing potential entities on a scale that is not possible with a manual evaluation of documents
+- Potential new entities and their facts may be from thousands or hundreds of thousands of sources, providing potential entities on a scale that is not possible with a manual evaluation of documents